simonmichael/hledger_site/src/faq.md

 - use a phone-based data entry app like MoLe
 - import CSV data, avoiding manual data entry.

-## What account names do I use?
-Why aren't there any default list of commonly used accounts the way other software provide ?
+### What account names do I use?
+Why isn't a default list provided ?

 Any standard set of account names you're familiar with.
 Feel free to copy list from any other software.
 A default list is a good idea, but right now we don't really provide one because